Study: The Most Socially Equitable Cities in the U.S.

-The Robert Wood Johnson Foundation’s Healthy Marketplace Index provides the basis for our health care cost scores.
-This index is based on an analysis of 1.8 billion health care claims from 2012 through 2016 for individuals with commercial health insurance.
+The Robert Wood Johnson Foundation’s Healthy Marketplace Index provides the basis for our healthcare cost scores.
+This index is based on an analysis of 1.8 billion health care claims from 2013 through 2017 for individuals with commercial health insurance.

 - Center for Neighborhood Technology (2019).
 AllTransit Rankings.

-- Federal Bureau of Investigation (2018).
+- Federal Bureau of Investigation (2020).
 Crime in the United States: Offense data by city agency.

-- Maciag, Michael (2019).
-Governing.com Residential Segregation Data for US Metro Areas.
+- Governing.com (2019).
+Residential Segregation Data for US Metro Areas.

-- Health Care Cost Institute (2020).
+- Health Care Cost Institute (2021).
 Healthy Marketplace Index Interactive Report

 - Human Rights Campaign (2020).
 Municipal Equality Index.